-No, Apple Notes isn’t HIPAA compliant.
+No, Apple Notes has informed that it is not HIPAA compliant.
 Also, Apple won’t sign a business associate agreement (BAA) with covered entities.

 Apple Notes provides users with a fast and easy way to capture their thoughts or create lists and sketches, making it a convenient tool to collect information.
 Even though Apple offers privacy and security features, the Notes app doesn’t have the essential elements required for HIPAA compliance.